 The goal of floodplain management is to protect the interests of the citizens of Fargo by encouraging responsible development in Special Flood Hazard Areas (SFHA).
-The floodplain management activity includes:
+Floodplain management activity includes:

 - Administration of the Flood Protection Incentive Program